AswinKumar1/portfolio/README.md

 ## Overview

 This portfolio was created as part of the Headstarter SWE Fellowship 2024 week-1 challenge of creating a personal portfolio.
-It showcases my skills, projects, and experiences in a sleek, modern, and responsive design.
+It showcases my skills, projects, and experiences in a modern, and responsive design.

 ## About Me